Charles and Mary Bratenahl

 Charles was quite well known for his gardens and flowers.
 He exhibited and won several prizes at the state fair held near the Glenville Race Track.
 Because of the Bratenahl’s love and knowledge of horticulture, he planted their property most unusually with many rare trees and shrubs and fine specimens of native plant material.
 The property was said to have borne a more considerable resemblance to a park than a truck farm.

 Charles died of heart disease on August 14, 1870, only nine years after his marriage, and was buried in Woodland Cemetery.
 After his death, Mary moved with her sons to live with her mother, sister, and stepfather at Dunham Tavern.

 Mary re-married Edward Day.
 Mary's will was probated in New York and listed her son, George Charles Fitch Bratenahl as executor and trustee of her will.

 Mary had to sell the properties to pay off the mortgages.
 Abel Fairbanks acquired the 15.52-acre Bratenahl homestead in 1870.
 William J. Gordon acquired the property west of Bratenahl Lane (Gordon Park) in 1871.
 Dr. James Salisbury purchased 8.3 acres.
 Mary maintained seven lots on Louis Avenue (Lake Shore Boulevard).
 Louis Avenue was thought to be named after Charles’ brother, who died from cholera a month before Charles.

-Mary died of pneumonia on January 10, 1914, and buried alongside Charles in Woodland Cemetery.
+Mary died of pneumonia on January 10, 1914, and was buried alongside Charles in Woodland Cemetery.